dannyhope/uxbrighton/2014/information.md

 </p>

 <p>
-Only a week to go!
+Not long now!
 Please take the time to read the information below so you know what to expect on the day - don't miss the bit about the after party (it's near the bottom):
 </p>